 No, this is a security measure to ensure confidentiality of your payment information.

 7. Can I pay in person with a credit card on my student account?

-Credit card payments will not be accepted in person.
-Credit card payments can be made online at any available campus computer or your personal computer.
-The convenience fee will apply for credit card payments.
+No, credit card payments can be made online at any available campus computer or your personal computer.
+The convenience fee will apply for all credit card payments.

 8. If I make a credit card payment in error, will my convenience fee be refunded?